lsst-dm/dmtn-308/index.rst

 ========

 The Prompt Products Database (PPDB) will provide user access to level 1 data products, which are produced as a result of nightly processing.
-The specifics of these data products, including the conceptual schemas, are covered in Section 3 of the `Data Products Definition Document <https://lse-163.lsst.io/>`_ .
+The specifics of these data products, including the conceptual schemas, are covered in Section 3 of the Data Products Definition Document :cite:`LSE-163`.
-Additionally, several tech notes have been written on specific aspects of the PPDB, including `DMTN-113`_ :cite:`DMTN-113`, `DMTN-268`_ :cite:`DMTN-268`, and `DMTN-293`_ :cite:`DMTN-293`.
+Additionally, several tech notes have been written on specific aspects of the PPDB, including DMTN-113 :cite:`DMTN-113`, DMTN-268 :cite:`DMTN-268`, and DMTN-293 :cite:`DMTN-293`.
 These have covered performance of a PostgreSQL-based PPDB implementation, data ingestion, and system architecture, respectively.
 The database platform which should be used to implement the PPDB has not been determined though, and this note provides a comparison of the alternatives, as well as recommendations on which platforms could be used.